b04901014/FaceDetectTessel2/README.md

 ```
 Go to http://${YourIp}:${YourPort}.

-Refresh the page to see newer image, since the web is not responsive.
+**Refresh the page to see newer image, since the web is not responsive.**

+**Note the green LED will blink as the camera detects faces**